©1978

 love, there is Christ.
 He moves around the earth as the sun, He

 draws all to Himself, and He leaves everything clean and warm.
-The horizon itself is the

 Lords Table, His chalice is the sun, and each day the earth